Ricky-Sama/Tech-Blog/README.md

 ![Github license](https://img.shields.io/badge/license-MIT-yellowgreen.svg)

 ## Description
  This Tech Blog will allow users to publish their blog posts and comment on other developers' posts as well.
+This app applies the MVC (Model View Controller) design pattern which are built to handle specific development aspects of the application.
+This app will be utilizing Handlebars, Sequelize, and Express-Session for functionality.

 ## Table of Contents
 * [Usage](#usage)